rahimlisarkhan/nextjs-exercises/README.md

-# Task 3 - To use a local image and url image, import your .jpg, .png, or .webp image files from your public folder.
+# Task 4 - To start using next/font, import it from next/font/local or next/font/google, call it as a function with the appropriate options, and set the className of the element you want to apply the font

 ## Description:

-- Use next/image
+- Design your page with module.css